balu-abcdefg/data-toolbox/README.md

 # data-toolbox
-Reporsitory for the Data Scientist's Toolbox course
+Repository for the Data Scientist's Toolbox course